Remember the days of drinking water through a garden hose in the middle of summer? Well – not all water is safe to drink.

 #8: Filtered water is crystal clear.

 I was pretty happy with the results.
-I was interested in seeing how well the water flowed from the bucket through the Sawyer as well as what the water would look like afterwards.
+I was interested in seeing how well the water flowed from the bucket through the Sawyer as well as what the water would look like afterward.
 I was not surprised that the water looked crystal clear after all that is what is supposed to happen.
-Flow rate was excellent at around 5-6 gallons an hour.
+The flow rate was excellent at around 5-6 gallons an hour.

 I drank the entire glass of filtered water and found it had no off-taste and tasted like….well…..water.
 Granted this test was dealing really with only sediment and suspended particles in water.
 I have no way of knowing about potential pathogens or bacteria but I am still alive so I consider the test a success.